William Ruckelshaus: Early legal and political career (1960–1970)

 After passing the Indiana bar exam, Ruckelshaus joined the family law firm of Ruckelshaus, Bobbitt, and O'Connor.

 In 1960, at age 28, he was appointed as Deputy Attorney General of Indiana, and served through 1965.
 For two years he was assigned to the Indiana Board of Health.
 As counsel to the Indiana Stream Pollution Control Board, Ruckelshaus obtained court orders prohibiting industries and municipalities from heavily polluting the state's water supply; he also helped draft the Indiana Air Pollution Control Act of 1961, the state's first attempt to reduce that problem.
 After that assignment, he spent two years as Chief Counsel for the Attorney General's Office.

 In 1964, Ruckelshaus ran as a moderate Republican in the U.S. House election in Indiana's 11th district, losing in the primary to Don Tabbert, a candidate from the conservative wing of the party.
 He subsequently spent a year as minority attorney for the Indiana Senate.

 He won a seat in the Indiana House of Representatives in 1966, benefiting from an up year for Republicans overall.
 He served in the House for one term, until 1968.
 He became the first first-term legislator to serve as majority leader of the House.

-Ruckelshaus ran in the 1968 U.S. Senate election in Indiana, winning the Republican nomination, but losing the general election, 51%–48%, to incumbent Birch Bayh.
+Ruckelshaus ran in the 1968 United States Senate election in Indiana, winning the Republican nomination, but losing the general election, 51%–48%, to incumbent Birch Bayh.

 In 1969, President Richard Nixon appointed him as U.S. Assistant Attorney General for the Civil Division of the U.S. Department of Justice in Nixon's new administration.
 Ruckelshaus held the post until his appointment as the first administrator of the Environmental Protection Agency in 1970.

 EPA Administrator (1970–1973)

-Ruckelshaus became the US Environmental Protection Agency's first administrator when the agency was formed on December 2, 1970 by Nixon.
+Ruckelshaus became the US Environmental Protection Agency's first administrator when the agency was formed on December 2, 1970, by Nixon.
 Although many people were mentioned as possibilities for the new position, the choice of Ruckelshaus had been based upon the strong recommendation of US Attorney General John N. Mitchell.
 Ruckelhaus had been suggested in a Newsweek opinion column by a friend without his knowledge and was later approached Mitchell about the position.

 The burning of the Cuyahoga River had created a national outcry.
 The Justice Department under Mitchell filed a civil lawsuit against the Jones and Laughlin Steel Company "for discharging substantial quantities of cyanide into the Cuyahoga" at Ruckelshaus's request and sought an injunction "to halt the discharge of these deleterious materials into the river...."

 Also during his first tenure at the EPA, Ruckelshaus advocated for and enacted a ban on the insecticide DDT.

 Ruckelshaus laid the foundation for the EPA by hiring its leaders by defining its mission, deciding on priorities, and selecting an organizational structure.
 He also oversaw the implementation of the Clean Air Act of 1970.